-If you enjoyed that and would like to make the relaxation response part of your life, I recommend this recording: Learning to Relax
+I hope you enjoyed that.
+If you would like to make the relaxation response part of your life, I recommend this recording: Learning to Relax

 You are an amazing being and Mother Nature has provided for you well: she’s given you Two Perfect Systems.

 Once upon a time, way back in the Stone Age when humanity was in its infancy, we developed a survival tool – a hormonal and chemical spending spree if you like – called the fight-or-flight response.
 The fight-or-flight response evolved so that when the larder was bare and bellies were empty, and Fred, our friendly caveman, had no other choice but to get the spear out, he had the faculty to summon that extra drive needed to make the kill.
 This faculty operated so that as he and the rest of the hunters drew near the hunting ground, they started feeling revved up: the brain telling the body to release chemicals priming the hunters for fighting or fleeing, so that by the time they had the brontosaurus in their sights, they would be fully focused and ready to make the kill.
 That effort, then the dragging of the beast home, would use up the discharged chemicals so that complete recovery came naturally after the inevitable celebration shindig and rest to follow.

 It’s as simple as that: a perfect system, the stress response.